French Foreign Legion: The Lineage

 Foreign Legion - Legion Franche Etrangere - 1792

-The French law of the 1st of August 1792, allowing the creation of a (Free) Foreign Legion.
-Then Legion should be composed of four cavalry squadrons, four infantry battalions, four rapid reaction companies (chasseurs, hunters), two artillery companies and a company of military engineers.
-Almost 2,800 men in total.
-It would be organized near Dunkirk, northern France.
-The unit became Légion batave (Batavian Legion, of Dutch volunteers) in 1793.
+The French law of August 1, 1792, allowing for the creation of a (Free) Foreign Legion.
+The Legion would be composed of four cavalry squadrons, four infantry battalions, four rapid reaction companies (chasseurs, hunters), two artillery companies, and a company of military engineers: almost 2,800 men in total.
+It was organized near Dunkirk in northern France.
+The unit became Légion batave (Batavian Legion, comprising Dutch volunteers) in 1793.
+For the record, a Free American Legion comprising American volunteers was created in 1792.

-Foreign Legion - Ordinance of King Louis Philippe 1831
+Foreign Legion - Establishment - Royal Order of King Louis Philippe - 1831

-The Ordinance of King Louis Philippe I, from March 9, 1831.
+Royal order of King Louis Philippe I from March 9, 1831.

 Louis-Philippe I, King of the French - Foreign Legion Etrangere - France

 Louis-Philippe I, King of the French.
-He established the Foreign Legion in March 1831.
+In March 1831, he established the Foreign Legion.

 ———